-As experienced and accomplished Tulsa immigration law attorneys, Fry & Elder’s Lorena Rivas and Ruth Calvillo are fully aware that criminal convictions can carry very heavy immigration consequences in Tulsa and elsewhere.
+As one of the most experienced and decorated Tulsa immigration law attorneys, Fry & Elder’s Lorena Rivas is fully aware that criminal convictions can carry very heavy immigration consequences in Tulsa and elsewhere.

 Convictions include: being sentenced by a judge or jury to jail time or some form of punishment, pleading guilty or nolo contendre to a charge, or receiving a suspended sentence.
 Immigration law treats some crimes differently than criminal law does.